-- 1) Adjusted EBITDA is defined as EBITDA, adjusted to exclude non-cash liability-based stock awards, mark-to-market adjustments and CEO 2015 award only, private equity transaction-related cost, corporate campus lease payments, non-recurring litigation matters, goodwill impairment charges, and advisory costs and other fees related to our initial public offering. - 2) Backlog represents anticipated future net service revenue from net new business awards that have not commenced or are currently in process but not complete. - 3) Backlog conversion is defined as net service revenue for the quarter divided by beginning backlog.
-Year-end and half-year backlog conversion figures represent the average historical backlog conversion for all quarters in the relevant year-end and half-year periods. - 4) Free Cash Flow is defined as net cash provided by operating activities, less capital expenditures and the principal portion of payments related to campus leases classified for accounting purposes as deemed landlord liabilities. - 5) Large pharmaceutical companies represent the top 20 pharmaceutical companies by worldwide prescription drug sales in the year ended December 31, 2015 as classified by Evaluate Ltd in EvaluatePharma© World Preview 2016 Outlook to 2022, an industry report. - 6) Mid-sized biopharmaceutical companies represent biopharmaceutical companies with at least \$250 million in sales in the year ended December 31, 2015, based on publicly available data and management's knowledge, that are not classified as a top 20 pharmaceutical company by Evaluate Ltd in EvaluatePharma© World Preview 2016 Outlook to 2022, an industry report. - 7) Net book-to-bill is defined as net new business awards divided by net service revenue for a given period. - 8) Net new business awards are new business awards net of award modifications and cancellations that had previously been recognized in backlog during the period.
-New business awards represent the value of anticipated future net service revenue that has been awarded during the period that is recognized in backlog.
+- 1) Adjusted EBITDA is defined as EBITDA, adjusted to exclude non-cash liability-based stock awards, mark-to-market adjustments and CEO 2015 award, private equity transaction-related cost, corporate campus lease payments, non-recurring litigation matters, goodwill impairment charges, a loss on extinguishment of debt, and advisory costs and other fees related to our initial public offering, S-3 registration statement, and follow-on offerings. - 2) Backlog represents anticipated future revenue from net new business awards that have not commenced or are currently in process but not complete. - 3) Backlog conversion is defined as Revenue, net, for the quarter divided by beginning backlog under ASC 606, and Service Revenue, net, for the quarter divided by beginning backlog under ASC 605.
+Year-end backlog conversion figures represent the average historical backlog conversion for all quarters in the relevant year-end periods. - 4) Free Cash Flow is defined as net cash provided by operating activities, less capital expenditures and the principal portion of payments related to campus leases classified for accounting purposes as deemed landlord liabilities. - 5) Large pharmaceutical companies represent the top 20 pharmaceutical companies by worldwide prescription drug sales in the year ended December 31, 2017 as classified by Evaluate Ltd in EvaluatePharma© World Preview 2018 Outlook to 2024, an industry report. - 6) Mid-sized biopharmaceutical companies represent biopharmaceutical companies with at least \$250 million in sales in the year ended December 31, 2017, based on publicly available data and management's knowledge, that are not classified as a top 20 pharmaceutical company by Evaluate Ltd in EvaluatePharma© World Preview 2018 Outlook to 2024, an industry report. - 7) Net book-to-bill is defined as net new business awards divided by Revenue, net, for a given period under ASC 606 and Service Revenue, net, under ASC 605. - 8) Net new business awards are new business awards net of award modifications and cancellations that had previously been recognized in backlog during the period.
+New business awards represent the value of anticipated future revenue that has been awarded during the period that is recognized in backlog.
 This value is recognized upon the signing of a contract or receipt of a written pre-contract confirmation from a customer that confirms an agreement in principle on budget and scope.
 New business awards also include contract amendments, or changes in scope, where the customer has provided written authorization for changes in budget and scope or has approved us to perform additional work as of the measurement date.
 Awards may not be recognized as backlog after consideration of a number of factors, including whether (i) the relevant net service revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
-In addition, study amounts that extend beyond a three-year timeline are not included in backlog. - 9) Small biopharmaceutical companies represent biopharmaceutical companies that have less than \$250 million in sales in the year ended December 31, 2015, based on publicly available data and management's knowledge.
+In addition, study amounts that extend beyond a three-year timeline are not included in backlog. - 9) Small biopharmaceutical companies represent biopharmaceutical companies that have less than \$250 million in sales in the year ended December 31, 2017, based on publicly available data and management's knowledge.